rotexsoft/versatile-collections/README.md

 Switch to the 5.x branch to read the documentation for the 5.x version.

+Switch to the 6.x branch to read the documentation for the 6.x version.

 Switch to the master branch to read the documentation for the latest version.